Logo

 Common sense and a growing body of research tell us that well-connected neighborhoods are friendlier places to live, with less crime, healthier residents, higher property values, and better service from local government and public utilities.

-My wife, Valerie, and I founded Front Porch Forum in 2006 to serve our hometown of Burlington, Vermont.
-Amazingly, more than half of Burlington households subscribe to FPF now.
-Members have shared tens of thousands of postings among nearby neighbors about all sorts of topics: lost cats, car break-ins, plumber recommendations, school budgets, block parties, helping neighbors in need, and much more.
+My wife, Valerie, and I founded Front Porch Forum in 2006 to serve our hometown of Burlington, Vermont, and by 2013 FPF had grown to host forums in every community in our state.
+Amazingly, a majority of Vermont households subscribe to FPF now.
+Members have shared millions of postings among nearby neighbors about all sorts of topics: lost dogs, car break-ins, plumber recommendations, school budgets, block parties, helping neighbors in need, and more.

 Thanks for checking out Front Porch Forum!